Hi, I’m Jase.

-The world was a bit scary when I didn’t own a passport, the world seemed to be a big scary place.
+Back when I didn’t own a passport, the world seemed to be a big scary place.
 After travelling through my late 20’s and early 30’s, I now know that most people are good no matter where they’re from.

 Other Random Points